pprados/virtual-dataframe/README.md

     ├── Makefile                    <- Makefile with commands like `make data` or `make train` ├── README.md                   <- The top-level README for developers using this project.
     ├── data
-    │   ├── external          <- Data from third party sources.
-    │   ├── interim           <- Intermediate data that has been transformed.
-    │   ├── processed         <- The final, canonical data sets for modeling.
-    │   └── raw               <- The original, immutable data dump.
-    │
     ├── docs                        <- A default Sphinx project; see sphinx-doc.org for details │
     ├── notebooks                   <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                                  the creator's initials, and a short `-` delimited description, e.g.
     │                                  `1.0-jqp-initial-data-exploration`.
     │
-    ├── references                  <- Data dictionaries, manuals, and all other explanatory materials.
-    │
     ├── reports                     <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                 <- Generated graphics and figures to be used in reporting │
-    ├── setup.py                    <- makes project pip installable (pip install -e .[tests]) │                                  so sources can be imported and dependencies installed ├── virtual_dataframe           <- Source code for use in this project │   ├── __init__.py       <- Makes src a Python module │   ├── tools/__init__.py <- Python module to expose internal API
+    ├── setup.py                    <- makes project pip installable (pip install -e .[tests]) │                                  so sources can be imported and dependencies installed ├── virtual_dataframe           <- Source code for use in this project │   ├── __init__.py             <- Makes src a Python module │   ├── *.py                    <- Framework codes
+    │   ├── tools/__init__.py       <- Python module to expose internal API
     │   └── tools/tools.py          <- Python module for functions, object, etc
     │
     └── tests                       <- Unit and integrations tests ((Mark directory as a sources root).